SearchWP Blog

 click search

-Now let’s see how to add a smart search field to your Elementor page using a plugin.
+Now, let’s see how to add a smart search field to your Elementor page using a plugin.

 How to Add a Smart Search Box With the SearchWP Plugin

-If you want to add a smart custom search box to your Elementor page, the easiest way to do that is to use a plugin like SearchWP.
+If you want to add a smart custom search box to your Elementor page, then the easiest way to do that is to use a plugin like SearchWP.

 This is the most powerful and intuitive WordPress search plugin on the market.